Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Guesser
 ttt_guesser_can_guess_detectives            0       // Whether the guesser is allowed to guess detectives ttt_guesser_minimum_radius                  5       // The minimum radius of the guesser's device in meters.
-Set to 0 to disable ttt_guesser_unguessable_roles               "lootgoblin,zombie" // Names of roles that cannot be guessed by the guesser, separated with commas.
+Set to 0 to disable ttt_guesser_show_team_threshold             50      // The amount of damage that needs to be dealt to a guesser before they learn the attacker's team ttt_guesser_show_role_threshold             100     // The amount of damage that needs to be dealt to a guesser before they learn the attacker's role ttt_guesser_notify_mode                     0       // The logic to use when notifying players that a guesser is killed.
+0 - Don't notify anyone.
+1 - Only notify traitors and detective.
+2 - Only notify traitors.
+3 - Only notify detective.
+4 - Notify everyone ttt_guesser_notify_sound                    0       // Whether to play a cheering sound when a guesser is killed ttt_guesser_notify_confetti                 0       // Whether to throw confetti when a guesser is a killed ttt_guesser_unguessable_roles               "lootgoblin,zombie" // Names of roles that cannot be guessed by the guesser, separated with commas.
 Do not include spaces or capital letters.

 // ----------------------------------------